nonie-sys/monero-timestamp/README.md

 ## Monero's traits.

 With Bitcoin the hash is stored on the blockchain itself.
 Monero **wont** allow this.
 But you can use a 256 Bit hash as spend key (sha256 or keccac).
-To prove you have known that hash at a specific time.
 All you need is to send a small amount of XMR to a public address, generated from that spend key.
 One piconero (2^-12) is sufficient.
 A different aproach but it works great.

 ## First step: Calculate the hash